#AskRevela – Developing Employees

 We know that as a supervisor, you want to do right by your employees.
 You want to develop them, watch them grow, and help them progress in their careers.
 However, sometimes what we do (or the way we supervise) doesn’t match what the employee needs.
 You have to meet employees where they are.
-Here are a couple of different scenarios to consider.
+Here are a couple of different scenarios to consider when developing employees.

 First, understand that all of us have different learning styles.
 How does your employee prefer to learn something new?
 And are you doing it that way?
 For instance, you may be telling an employee how to do something, or are providing a step-by-step procedure; then expecting the employee to be trained.
 But, what if that’s not how your employee learns?
 What if he/she is a visual learner?
 Maybe, all it takes is for you to sit down and show them how you do something, while letting them observe.

 Or it could be the opposite.
 Let’s say you’re training that tenured employee we just talked about.
 Maybe you’re providing step-by-step instructions, but the employee is more hands-on, and just wants to dive in and learn his/her own way.
 It’s important to find out what they already know, how they prefer to learn, and then work to fill in the blanks.

 The bottom line.